Statistical association football predictions: Time-Dependent Markov Chain Monte Carlo

 Since analytical estimation of the parameters is difficult in this case, the Monte Carlo method is applied to estimate the parameters of the model.

 Usage for other sports

-Models used for association football can be used for other sports with the same counting of goals (points), for example ice hockey, water polo, field hockey, and floorball.
-Marek, Ťoupal, and Šedivá (2014) build on research of Maher (1982), Dixon and Coles (1997), and others who used models for association football.
+Models used for football can be used for other sports with the same counting of goals (points), for example ice hockey, water polo, field hockey, and floorball.
+Marek, Ťoupal, and Šedivá (2014) build on research of Maher (1982), Dixon and Coles (1997), and others who used models for football.
 They introduced four models for ice hockey: